Rileys

 Rileys is a British sports bar chain.
 Once a division of the Riley sporting goods company, it currently is an independent entity with headquarters in Milton Keynes, Buckinghamshire.

 At its peak, the chain boasted 165 locations.
 Historically known as a pool hall operation, it went through several restructurings, with recent marketing efforts emphasizing the sports watching component.

 In snooker, the chain has hosted a developmental tournament endorsed by Ronnie O'Sullivan, called Future Stars of Snooker.

 In darts, some locations hold amateur qualifiers for the UK Open, a Professional Darts Corporation tournament.

-Table tennis is another featured activity, with several locations registered with Table Tennis England's Ping! discovery program.
+Table tennis is another featured activity, with several locations registered with Table Tennis England's Ping! discovery programme.